 Chapter 9, test case 201-17, update text for steps 4.
 Delete step 5.

-The NPAC SMS issues an M-EVENT-REPORT in CMIP (or VNINCAN – SvNewSpInitialCreateWindowExpirationNotification in XML) to the New Service Provider SOA indicating the Initial Cancellation Window has expired.
+The NPAC SMS issues an M-EVENT-REPORT in CMIP (or VNINCAN – SvNewSpInitialCreateWindowExpirationCancelAckNotification in XML) to the New Service Provider SOA indicating the Initial Cancellation Window has expired.

 Wait for the Short Final Cancellation Window to expire.